 If you have an ISO already installed, select the first option, “Local install media” and click “Forward”.

-Next we will select “Browse” and choose our downloaded ISO, also if the automatic detection of the operating system did not work, you will need to uncheck the option “Automatically detect from the installation media/source” and manually select it.
+Next you can select “Browse” and choose your downloaded ISO, also if the automatic detection of the operating system did not work, you will need to uncheck the option “Automatically detect from the installation media/source” and manually select it.

-Now we will choose the amount of RAM and CPU cores we will allocate for this VM, if you just want to test out a Linux distribution, 4GB RAM and 2 cores will be more than enough.
+Now you can choose the amount of RAM and CPU cores you want to allocate for this VM, if you just want to test out a Linux distribution, 4GB RAM and 2 cores will be more than enough.

 Then choose the desired disk size for the Virtual Machine.